openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

-This enhancement describes MicroShift, which provides an essential container orchestration runtime compatible with Kubernetes and OpenShift built for Internet-of-things (IoT) and Edge computing scenarios that are both CPU and memory constrained.
+This enhancement describes MicroShift, which provides an essential container orchestration runtime compatible with Kubernetes and OpenShift built for Internet-of-things (IoT) and Edge computing scenarios that are constrained in CPU, memory, and network bandwidth.
 The container orchestration runtime is binary compatible with OpenShift Container Platform, but it is not 100% API resource compatible.
 It has a strict subset of OpenShift API resources pertinent for IoT and Edge computing